codetunez/mock-devices/README.md

 - DTDLv1 DCM to simulated mock devices
   - Auto Gen DTDL Complex Types; Objects/Maps/Arrays with random values using the DCM
 - Simulated versions of common device operations such as Reboot, Shutdown, Firmware
-- "Pretend" sensors like battery, heaters, fans
+- "Pretend" sensors like battery, heaters, fans, +1 and -1
+- Plan mode - Create a timed series of events
 - Support for C2D command using cloud messages
-- Plan mode - Create a timed series of events
-- Send ack's from Twin desired and Commands
+- Support for Azure IoT Edge modules
+- Connect to any mock-devices engine using IP or DNS

 #### Macro support for value payloads
 Use auto generated values to send as a device value when running in loops